anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

  4. Control plane components: Validations for RabbitMQ, Ceph, MariaDB etc. and OpenStack components like Nova/Glance/Heat etc. APIs.
  5. Security: Validation for use RBAC roles and user group policies.
 See [Chapter 7](./chapter07.md) for complete list.

-The following **Optional Test Categories** which can be considered by the Operator, or Supplier, for targeted validations to complement required testing for certification:
+The following **Optional Test Categories** which can be considered by the Operator, or Supplier, for targeted validations to complement required testing for Conformance:

  - On-Boarding (MANO agnostic)
  - VNF Functional Testing